 The Office of Residence Life provides housing for approximately 2800 students in traditional residence halls, apartment complexes, and residential suites.
 Students may choose to live in single-sex female, coeducational, or apartment living settings.
 Residence Halls and apartments are open during the regular academic year.
 A designated residence hall is available for students attending summer sessions.
 All residence halls and dining services are closed during university breaks.
 Residence hall room rates do not include occupancy when residence halls are scheduled to be closed; however R.O.C.K.
 Apartments residents may have access to their apartments during most breaks.

-Residence Life staff includes Director, Associate Director, Assistant Directors, and live-in Graduate's in Residence (GIR), one per building.
+Residence Life staff includes Director, Associate to the Director, Assistant Directors, and live-in Graduate's in Residence (GIR), one per building.
 These live in staff members provide primary supervision for all residence hall undergraduate staff.
 Community Assistants (CA) are trained undergraduate students who live on the floor with residents and provide leadership, facilitate community development, supervise the general facility, respond to student concerns, and provide educational and social programming.
 The average CA to student ratio is 1:40.
 A Welcome Desk Attendants (DA) is stationed at each residence hall 24/7.
 Guests are required to use front doors and register with the staff.
 All residence life staff are trained and expected to respond to a wide range of community and personal safety concerns.